Teller of tales

 I should’ve passed on the conference’s final day and stayed at the airport hotel.
-I’d have caught the early flight and would already be home —fire lit, butt in chair, Macallan in one hand, and Me Before You (if only to end daily interrogations from its giver, my assistant, Joanie) in the other.
+I’d have caught the early flight and would already be home—fire lit, butt in chair, Macallan in one hand, Agatha Christie in the other.

 I stacked my bags against one in an endless row of institutional black vinyl seats.
 I planted myself beside it, quiet as the ‘p’ in pneumonia.
 I was too tired to work, too tired for Angry Birds, too tired to count ceiling dots.

-What seemed barely a moment later, a smell sliced through my slumber — of white flowers and rose petals.
+What felt barely a moment later, a smell sliced through my slumber—of white flowers and rose petals.
 I jolted awake, my reaction more appropriate to smelling salts than the lovely perfume.
-With memories juddering free from deep recedes of my brain, my eyes sprang wide to see milky white fingers, tipped by coral-colored nails, reaching for my shoulder.
+With memories juddering free from deep recedes of my brain, my eyes sprang wide to see milky white fingers tipped by coral-colored nails, reaching for my shoulder.

-Her smile was paradoxical, a mix of joy and something else — something more elusive.
+Her smile was paradoxical, a mix of joy and something else—something more elusive.
 Her eyes were probing and far too blue.
-I’d known those eyes… in another life.
+I’d known those eyes.
 Her image filled in around them, copious shocks of auburn hair, an emerald silk dress and jade pendant.
 Like a Pavlovian dog, my insides responded urgently, my eyes refusing to blink, my mouth rising to smile.

 I lifted my hand to her chin, studying the contours of her face.
-Regal lines I had never known now framed her brow, enhancing her splendor — the interceding years seeing her girlish style blossom to a woman’s elegance.
-Her ensemble, though polished and tasteful, did not include a halo — I checked.
+Regal lines I had never known now framed her brow—the interceding years seeing her girlish style blossom to a woman’s elegance.
+Her ensemble, though polished and tasteful, did not include a halo—I checked.
 I tried to speak.
 Nothing came out.

 She was at the airport, awaiting an arrival from Minneapolis.
 Her mother was visiting, the flight delayed by a storm over the Twin Cities.
 She was living in Dallas, she said, with her son and husband of nine years.